-- Preheat the oven to 180C / 350F and line a baking sheet with parchment paper.
+- Preheat the oven to 350°F (180°C) and line a baking sheet with parchment paper.

-- Place the oats, hazelnut meal, pumpkin spice, baking soda, and salt into a large bowl.
+- Stir the rolled oats, hazelnut meal, oat flour, pumpkin spice, baking soda, and salt together in a large mixing bowl.

-- Pour the pumpkin mixture into the large bowl with the oats and mix until combined.
-Fold in the chopped chocolate.
+- Pour the pumpkin mixture into the bowl of oats.
+Stir everything together until well combined.
+Fold in the chocolate chips and chopped nuts.

-- Use a cookie scoop or a tablespoon to scoop out 15 equally sized balls of dough.
-Use your hands to flatten the cookies slightly.
+- Use a cookie scoop or a tablespoon to portion out 15 balls of dough onto the prepared cookie sheet.
+Lightly dampen the palm of your hand and use it to flatten the cookies slightly.